All the Best Football Leagues to Bet on

 Despite not having quite the same international following as the Premier League, The EFL Championship packs intriguing football events followed by many.
 Most Bookmakers pay significant attention to the Championship, although not quite as much as the Premier League.
 You’ll always have the opportunity to bet on all fixtures from the EFL.

 However, the number of bet types available per fixture, as well as the odds prices are normally a little lower.
 At the end of the season the top two teams are automatically promoted to the Premiership, so this is something you can bet on too.

 The teams that finish from 3rd to 6th enter into the play-off round.
 All football leagues considered, the EFL still enjoys the favourable view of the top online sportsbooks.
 If you are a fan, there’s nothing stopping you from placing wagers on the preferred by you meets.

 - Payout (%)

-The graph above shows the average payout prices for the top four tiers in the English Football League system.
-For some more detailed information on how we calclaute the odds prices, be sure to head over to the home page and check out the mathematical formula for yourself.
+The graph above shows the average payout prices for the top four of the English Football Leagues.
+For more detailed information on how we calculate the odds prices, be sure to head over to our main page where we demonstrate how to calculate the best betting sites’ payouts yourself.

-League One was founded 12 years ago and is the second highest tier in the English Football League structure.
+League One was founded 12 years ago and is the second-highest tier in the English Football League structure.
 You can expect to find pretty much the same number of bet types available per game as the Championship, as well as a number of fixtures available for in-play betting.
-The same play-off system between the teams that finish between 3rd and 6th place used in the Championship is applied here, and the teams in the bottom four positions are relegated down into League two.

 The Spanish La Liga